franciscaconcha/franciscaconcha.github.io/_posts/2018-07-11-My-experience-with-Letters-to-a-Pre-Scientist.md

 author: Francisca Concha-Ramírez
 ---

-I was browsing <a href="http://twitter.com/franconchar" target="_blank">twitter</a> yesterday and noticed that 'Letters to a Pre-Scientist' has started to recruit scientist pen pals for the 2018-2019 school year.
+I was browsing <a href="http://twitter.com/franconchar" target="_blank">twitter</a> yesterday and noticed that <a href="http://www.prescientist.org/" target="_blank">Letters to a Pre-Scientist</a> has started to recruit scientist pen pals for the 2018-2019 school year.
 Having participed before and loved it, I decided to write a little bit about my experience.
 Looking through my emails to see when I had participed, I realized it was for the 2015-2016 school year!
 A long time ago, but hopefully the spirit and experience has not changed much.

 Letters to a Pre-Scientist (LPS) is a program that connects scientists from all over the world with middle-school students in the United States (I wonder if there is a similar initiative in other parts of the world, for now I haven't been able to find any).
 It was founded in 2010 by Macon Lowman and Anna Goldstein, after the former became a 6th grade teacher in an under-resourced county.
 Goldstein helped her set up a network of scientists to be pen pals with their students, and the program was born (you can read more details about their history <a href="http://www.prescientist.org/about-us/history/" target="_blank">here</a>).